 In moments of frustration or unawareness, parents might say some phrases that do more harm than good.
 We don’t ever intend to hurt our children, but sometimes our words do, whether we know it or not.

 Here are some common phrases to watch out for, and alternative ways to say them.

 #1 “You’re too young.”

 This phrase undermines your kid’s confidence when they’re trying to do or understand something.
-When they hear it too often, they could begin to see their age as an excuse to opt out of challenges.
-Don’t tell your child that the reason they can’t do something is because they’re too young.
+When they hear it too often, they could begin to see their age as an excuse to opt-out of challenges.
+Don’t tell your child that the reason they can’t do something is that they are too young.
 It implies that you don’t think they are capable.